Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 (Note: Loads weighing greater than 2,000 lbs are subject to charges.
 All loads of roofing and tires on rims are charged to everyone).
 Please refer to the Fee Structure Page for more details.

-Rural Residential Sites Guidelines: These sites are not transfer stations and have limited containers on a scheduled service, residential customers are allowed to dispose of up to 1 cubic yard of waste generated from their household from day-to-day living.
+Rural Residential Sites Guidelines: These sites are not transfer stations and have limited disposal containers available; residential customers are allowed to dispose of up to 1 cubic yard of waste generated from their household from day-to-day living.
 Large bulky items (such as furniture, appliances, etc), wood debris, tires, household hazardous waste, and loads larger than 1 cubic yard, must be taken to a transfer station.

 No. The landfill is not designed to handle traffic from the general public.
 All garbage is unloaded from the transfer trailers directly into the active landfill refuse area.
 All landfill access is designed for heavy equipment and semi-trucks.